OpenSILEX/phis-docs-community/docs/ws-clients.md

 #### Modification of the Python script
 Having installed [Python](https://www.python.org/) is required to run the `post.py` script.
-Here is the list of changes you need to make to this script in order to import your images to PHIS:
+Here is the list of changes you need to make to this script in order to import your images to OpenSILEX PHIS:

 **Row n° 17**:

-Replace the default host name `'http://localhost:8084/phis2ws/rest/'` by the host name associated to your occurence of PHIS.
+Replace the default host name `'http://localhost:8084/phis2ws/rest/'` by the host name associated to your occurence of OpenSILEX PHIS.
 The URL of your documentation link should be of the form `'http://[...]/[occurence name]/api-docs/'`.
 The host name you need to provide on row 17 of `post.py` is this URL but with "api-docs" replaced by "rest": `'http://[...]/[occurence name]/rest/'`.
 Do not forget the single brackets.

 **Row n° 27 & 28**:

-Rows 27 and 28 are used for indicating your own login, the one you use when connecting to PHIS via a web browser.
+Rows 27 and 28 are used for indicating your own login, the one you use when connecting to OpenSILEX PHIS via a web browser.

 On row 27, replace the second occurence of 'username' by your username between single brackets: it should be an email adress, e.g. `'username': 'example@supagro.inra.fr',`.